-As of December 31, 2023, Genworth Holdings had outstanding floating rate junior notes having an aggregate principal amount of \$93 million and a discount of \$1 million, with interest payable quarterly until the notes mature inNovember 2066 ("2066 Notes").
+As of December 31, 2023, Genworth Holdings had outstanding floating rate junior notes having an aggregate principal amount of \$593 million and a discount of \$1 million, with interest payable quarterly until the notes mature in November 2066 ("2066 Notes").
 The 2066 Notes previously had an annual interest rate equal to three-month LIBOR plus 2.0025%.
 The United Kingdom Financial Conduct Authority eliminated the use of three-month LIBOR effective June 30, 2023.
 In December 2022, the Board of Governors of the Federal Reserve System adopted a final rule that established benchmark rates, based on the Secured Overnight Financing Rate ("SOFR"), that replaced LIBOR after its elimination.
 Pursuant to the final rule, Genworth Holdings' 2066 Notes transitioned in the third quarter of 2023 to an annual interest rate equal to the three-month Term SOFR Reference Rate, plus a tenor spread adjustment of 0.26161%, plus an additional spread of 2.0025%.
 Term SOFR is published by CME Group Inc. and is a forward-looking rate that is based on SOFR futures trading.
-Subject to certain conditions, Genworth Holdings has the right, on one or more occasions, to defer the payment of interest on the 2066 Notes.
+Subject to certain conditions, Genworth Holdings has the right, on one or more occasions, to defer the payment of interest on the 2066 Notes during any period of up to 10 years without giving rise to an event of default and without permitting acceleration under the terms of the 2066 Notes.
 Genworth Holdings will not be required to settle deferred interest payments until it has deferred interest for five years or made a payment of current interest.
-In the event of our bankruptey, holders will have a limited claim for deferred interest.
+In the event of our bankruptcy, holders will have a limited claim for deferred interest.

 In connection with the issuance of the 2066 Notes, we entered into a Replacement Capital Covenant, whereby we agreed, for the benefit of holders of Genworth Holdings' 2034 Notes, that Genworth Holdings would not repay, redeem or repurchase all or any part of the 2066 Notes on or before November 15, 2046, unless such repayment, redemption or repurchase was made from the proceeds of the issuance of certain replacement capital securities and pursuant to the other terms and conditions set forth in the Replacement Capital Covenant.
 On October 25, 2023, Genworth Holdings completed a consent solicitation from bondholders representing a majority in principal amount of its 2034 Notes to amend the Replacement Capital Covenant.
-The amendment permits Genworth Holdings to repay, redeem or repurchase \$2,000 principal amount of its 2066 Notes for each \$1,000 principal amount of its 2034 Notes to approximately \$14 million principal of its 2034 Notes at prices negotiated with the noteholders below par value, which was accounted for as a debt modification with the difference in the par value and principal amount repurchased deferred as a change to the carrying value of the 2034 Notes.
+The amendment permits Genworth Holdings to repay, redeem or repurchase \$2,000 principal amount of its 2066 Notes for each \$1,000 principal amount of its 2034 Notes repaid, redeemed or repurchased.
+In connection with this transaction, Genworth Holdings repurchased approximately \$14 million principal of its 2034 Notes at prices negotiated with the noteholders below par value, which was accounted for as a debt modification with the difference in the par value and principal amount repurchased deferred as a change to the carrying value of the 2034 Notes.
 In addition, Genworth Holdings subsequently repurchased \$7 million of its 2066 Notes for a pre-tax gain of \$1 million.